-Car park income totalled £132,532 for 2021/2022 Financial Year which was 15% down on 2020/2021, although 2020/2021 was a record year for car park sales.
-Compared to 2019/2020 the 2021/2022 figures are 20% higher.
+Car park income totalled £108,832 for 2022/2023 Financial Year which was 19% down on 2021/2022.
+The 2021/2022 total was itself 15% down on 2020/2021, although 2020/2021 was a record year for car park sales.

-The amalgamation of staff at Cobtree Manor Park with the parks and open spaces department at the council has been a real success.
+The amalgamation of staff at Cobtree Manor Park with the parks and open spaces department at the council continues to be a real success.
 The park benefits from being part of a collective of parks with a management department behind it.
-Management is more resilient and the department ensures its collective skills and experiences are deployed at Cobtree.
+Management is more resilient, and the department ensures its collective skills and experiences are deployed at Cobtree.

-Outdoor theatre returned in the summer of 2021, delivered by partners at the Hazlitt Theatre.
-The performances of Alice in Wonderland drew audiences of more than 250 each evening.
+Outdoor theatre returned in the summer of 2022, delivered by partners at the Hazlitt Theatre.
+The performances of Robin Hood drew audiences of more than 250 each evening.
 Ticket prices were set at affordable family rates to enable theatre to be brought to new audiences.
-The Hazlitt team are returning in the summer of 2022 to deliver family outdoor theatre once again.
+The Hazlitt team are returning in the summer of 2023 to deliver family outdoor theatre once again.